Deutsche capital boost puts banks' models in spotlight

 Krause said banks got lower risk charges by taking a more "granular" look at their books.

-"Don't forget also that it takes a long time and a continuous proof between standardized and our individual models to make sure that our modeling of risk corresponds," he told analysts.
+"Don't forget also that it takes a long time and a continuous proof between standardized and our individual models to make sure that our modelling of risk corresponds," he told analysts.

-Analysts at Credit Suisse estimated that 41 billion euros of the fourth-quarter drop in Deutsche's RWAs was due to changes in Deutsche's modeling and warned that some of those cuts may have to be reversed if regulators harmonize how banks assess their own riskiness.
+Analysts at Credit Suisse estimated that 41 billion euros of the fourth-quarter drop in Deutsche's RWAs was due to changes in Deutsche's modelling and warned that some of those cuts may have to be reversed if regulators harmonise how banks assess their own riskiness.

 Banks have been cutting RWAs in a bid to hit Basel III capital targets, which are being phased in from 2014, with ratings agency telling Reuters last week that commercial banks' RWAs had fallen from 65 percent of total assets in 2007 to 35 percent by June 2012.